AzamRabiee/Emotional-TTS/README.md

-For evaluation and comparison:

-click http://143.248.48.126:9001 for demo of the original Tacotron (non-emotional)
+For evaluation and comparison, click http://143.248.48.126:9001 for demo of the original Tacotron (non-emotional)